sakthi87/cassandra-data-migrator-yugabyte/README.md

 # Schema Configuration (Optional)
 # Default: "public" (PostgreSQL default schema)
 # Use this if your tables are in a custom schema
+# This sets the currentSchema parameter in JDBC connection URL
 spark.cdm.connect.target.yugabyte.schema=public

 # Performance Settings